 Throughout my years of practicing, many clients have reported that counselling or CBT (cognitive behavioral therapy) has just not worked for them. *Hypnotherapy is different, as it’s a fast therapy, giving you the tools and techniques that enable you to beat those low feelings and to get back on track to feeling like the old you.

 *I have worked with many clients over the years who have suffered with depression and have helped them to really turn their lives around for the better. *At the consultation I will gather all the information I need and from that I will suggest a treatment plan to help you to feel better both physically and emotionally.

 *Please note results may vary from person to person.
 Some clients may need more or less sessions than others.

-Samantha Bowden is a qualified Maidstone Hypnotherapist based at the beautiful and tranquil Barham Court.
+Samantha Bowden is a qualified Maidstone Hypnotherapist based at the beautiful and tranquil Turkey Mill.
 Hypnotherapy in Maidstone & surrounding Areas.